All Episodes

 People have poured over his New York Times and LA Times op-eds, found him to be a liar.

-It's not the president's argument, the argument in Congress of the UN, but that's the Bush bash of today.
+Now, I know it's not our argument, it's not the president's argument, the argument in Congress of the UN, but that's the Bush bash of today that we went to war because of yellow cake and Niger, and it was all a lie.

 That's what the left wants to believe themselves, and they try to make everybody else believe it.

-And so Wilson came back and found no evidence, they say, when that's not even true either.
+And so, Wilson came back and found no evidence, they say, when that's not even true either.

 His initial verbal report confirmed what the CIA knew at the time.